When having a custom pool installed in your house or undertaking a renovation of an existing pool, you can opt for different types of finishes.

 6. More Economical In The Long Run

-While getting an aggregate finish for your pool is initially more expensive than the more traditional plaster finish, it helps you save more in the long run.
-It helps reduce the overall cost of the pool in the future, as you do not need to spend money on frequent repairs and maintenance.
+While getting an aggregate finish for your pool is initially more expensive than the traditional plaster finish, it helps you save more in the long run.
+It will help reduce the overall cost of the pool in the future, as you will not need to spend money on frequent repairs and maintenance.

 Similarly, a pool with an aggregate finish does not require cleaning as frequently as a plaster finish.
 Modern-day cleaning procedures, such as an acid wash, are also quite costly.
 With an aggregate finish, you also get to save on such expenses.